MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetmanager_updatewidget_250598866.md

 ## -examples

-The following code example demonstrates a typical usage of **UpdateWidget**. <xref:Microsoft.Windows.Widgets.Providers.WidgetManager.GetWidgetInfos?displayProperty=nameWithType> is called to get the list of <xref:Microsoft.Windows.Widgets.Providers.WidgetInfo> objects for the active widgets associated with the widget provider.
+The following code example demonstrates a typical usage of **UpdateWidget**.
+[Microsoft.Windows.Widgets.Providers.WidgetManager.GetWidgetInfos](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetmanager_getwidgetinfos_1427052970) is called to get the list of [WidgetInfo](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetinfo) objects for the active widgets associated with the widget provider.
 For each widget, a visual template and data template are generated and passed to the **UpdateWidget** call in a **WidgetUpdateRequestOptions** object.

 ```cpp
 using namespace winrt;